In the Twenties: The Diaries of Harry Kessler translated by Charles Kessler, with an Introduction by Otto Friedrich

 W.H.
 Auden (1907–1973) was an English poet, playwright, and essayist who lived and worked in the United States for much of the second half of his life.
 His work, from his early strictly metered verse, and plays written in collaboration with Christopher Isherwood, to his later dense poems and penetrating essays, represents one of the major achievements of twentieth-century literature.

 Todd Gitlin is a professor of journalism and sociology at Columbia University.
 In 1963 and 1964, he was president of Students for a Democratic Society.
-He is the author of numerous books, including The Whole World is Watching: Mass Media in the Making and Unmaking of the Left (1980), The Sixties: Years of Hope, Days of Rage (1987), The Intellectuals and the Flag (2006), and, most recently, Occupy Nation: The Roots, the Spirit, and the Promise of Occupy Wall Street (2012).
-(May 2018)
+He is the author of numerous books, including The Whole World is Watching: Mass Media in the Making and Unmaking of the Left (1980), The Sixties: Years of Hope, Days of Rage (1987), The Intellectuals and the Flag (2006), Occupy Nation: The Roots, the Spirit, and the Promise of Occupy Wall Street (2012), and is at work on a forthcoming book, about Trump and the media, called The Apprentice’s Sorcerer.
+(April 2019)

 I.F.
 Stone (1907–1989) was an American journalist and publisher whose self-published newsletter, I.F.
 Stone’s Weekly, challenged the conservatism of American journalism in the midcentury.
 A Noncomformist History of Our Times (1989) is a six-volume anthology of Stone’s writings.